belle2/basf2/analysis/doc/PIDCalibrationWeights.rst

 The PID calibration weights can be registered in the database to utilize them on the basf2 path.
-The module :b2:mod:`PIDCalibrationWeightCreator` can produce the dataobject PIDCalibrationWeight with a unique name of the weight matrix.
+The module :b2:mod:`PIDCalibrationWeightCreator` can produce the dbobject PIDCalibrationWeight with a unique name of the weight matrix.
 One can find an example of the usage of the module in ``analysis/examples/PIDCalibration/02_SamplePIDAnalysis.py``.